Hyperelliptic Schottky Problem and Stable Modular Forms

+Each item of Corollary \ref{equations_intro} concerns a finite positive number of pairs of quadratic forms.
+In \cite{King}, it is shown that there are more than ten millions of quadratic forms meeting the hypothesis of the second item.
+In the first item, the "slope" of the quadratic form, i.e. the ratio between the rank and the norm of the shortest non-zero vector, is strictly bigger than the slope of the hyperelliptic locus; because of this, in the proof we need to use some non-trivial arithmetic properties of the quadratic forms: namely we use Theorem \ref{polLat} via Corollary \ref{he}.

+We think that the ideal of stable equations defines scheme theoretically the hyperelliptic locus inside the moduli space of indecomposable principally polarised abelian varieties in any genus.
+This, in particular, would imply that there are infinitely many pairs of quadratic forms which give stable equations for the hyperelliptic locus.
+In order to give a characterisation of these pairs, we think one should relate theta series to partition functions, as partially suggested in \cite{Volp}, \cite{Volp2} and \cite{Matone}.

-\textbf{Acknowledgement} I would like to thank my advisor Nick Shepherd-Barron, without whom this work would not have been possible.
-I had the pleasure and benefit of conversations with Enrico Arbarello, Gavril Farkas, Sam Grushevsky, Marco Matone, Riccardo Salvati Manni, Filippo Viviani and Roberto Volpato on the topics of this paper.
-My research is funded by the DPMMS and the EPSRC, I have been also supported by the Physics department of the University of Padova during two visits. \end{section}
+\begin{subsection}*{Acknowledgement} This work is part of my Ph.D. thesis \cite{PhD}, I would like to thank my advisor Nick Shepherd-Barron, without whom this work would not have been possible.
+It is a pleasure to thank Riccardo Salvati Manni for many useful advices.
+I also had the benefit of conversations with Enrico Arbarello, Gavril Farkas, Sam Grushevsky, Marco Matone, Sara Perna, Filippo Viviani and Roberto Volpato on the topics of this paper.
+I would like to thank the refree for useful comments.

-\begin{section}{An introduction to ind-Monoids} We recall some definitions about ind-varieties and we specialize them for ind-monoid.
-A reference is \cite{Kumar} chapter IV.
+My Ph.D. was funded by the DPMMS, the EPSRC and Selwyn College.
+I have been also supported by the Physics department of the University of Padova during two visits.
+Now, I am funded by the grant FIRB 2012 "Moduli Spaces and their applications" and by the ERC StG 307119 - StabAGDG. \end{subsection} \end{section}

+\begin{section}{Ind-varieties and commutative Monoids} In this section, we recall some general definitions and results about ind-varieties and monoid.
+A reference about ind-variety is \cite[Chapter IV]{Kumar}.
+An ind-variety $X$ is a collection $(X_n)_{n\geq 0}$ of algebraic varieties and a collection of closed embeddings